h-gokul/robot-planning/README.md

 # robot-planning
-Project repository for beginner level robot planning projects.
+Project repository for robot planning projects, a part of course `ENPM661- Robot Planning`.